cbmmd42/quizappbackend/README.md

 Basic LAMP setup<br/>

 ## Server.js
+This server handles requests for questions.
+I wrote each server file in sections which is why they are separated.
+This file's name needs to bechanged to serverquestions.js.
+It is written in javascript and uses express.
 ## Serverui.js
+This server handles requests for my react application which is the ui for the quiz application.
+It hosts the build folder of my react application bootstrapped with creat-react-app
 ## Serveranswers.js
+This server returns the answers to the questions stored in my database.
+This file should be consolidated with server.js.

 ## Server Configuration info
 The server which hosts my application runs nginx to forward incoming requests to my express servers<br />